Volunteer with Camara and make a difference.

 Media and Communications Officer

-Having worked in finance for over ten years David made the big decision to change careers and completed a post-grad in Public Relations before taking up a 6 month internship with Camara as the Media and Communications Officer.
+Having worked in finance for over ten years David made the big decision to change careers and completed a post-grad in Public Relations before taking up a 6 month volunteer placement with Camara as the Media and Communications Officer.
 This is what he had to say about his role.
-“While many internships in PR can revolve around doing very menial tasks, the role at Camara is very hands-on.
+“While many placements in PR can revolve around doing very menial tasks, the role at Camara is very hands-on.
 From day one I was given projects to work on which were solely my responsibility.
 With such a small number of employees in the office, everyone really has to take ownership of their own jobs, so it is a great opportunity to prove myself in a new role and develop new skills.”
 You can read David’s blog here.

 Eddie started work with Camara a year ago, having been offered a place on the Tús back-to-work scheme.
 Eddie’s role sees him log every computer that comes through the door of the Chapelizod workshop into the Camara database.
 It’s a hectic role which keeps him on his toes.
 “I’d say I’ve logged somewhere between 25,000 and 30,000 computers since I’ve started here.
 I’ve really enjoyed my time here.
 I’m gonna be sending out some CVs soon, and hopefully something comes up.
 Everyone here has been great and I’ll definitely miss it when I leave.
 Hopefully Jim (workshop manager) gives me a good reference.”
 Read more about Eddie here

 For more stories from Camara follow us.

 Read the policies that guide us